The Heavy Metal Problem in Greens Powders — and 2025’s Cleanest Options

 Price & Value: 10/15

-Best for: People who care more about an organic, whole-food-style plant blend than a dessert-like flavor — and who value buying from a large brand with explicit heavy-metal testing in place.
+Best for: People who want a certified organic, whole-food-style plant blend and value buying from a large brand with an explicit, documented heavy-metal testing program.

 Buy Now On Amazon

-4. Orgain Organic Superfoods Powder – Original – Best Budget Greens + Fruits Blend
+4. Orgain Organic Superfoods Powder — Original — Best Budget Pick

-Why it stands out: Orgain threads the needle between affordability and big-brand testing; its Superfoods powder gives you a broad greens + fruits blend at a price that’s easier to justify as a daily add-on.
+Why it stands out: Orgain threads the needle between affordability and big-brand testing.
+Its Superfoods powder gives you a broad greens and fruits blend at a price that's easier to justify as a daily add-on.

 Scorecard (Base 70/100)